Edig/EDImageCache/README.md

 # EDImageCache
-Simple Image cache in Swift
+Simple Image cache in Swift (Supports iOS 8 & 9)

 EDImageCache get download images and manage the cache, in saves it on the Hard Drive and RAM if the app is in use.
 It automatically clean RAM when the system needs it.